The statistics of primordial black holes in a radiation dominated Universe -- recent and new results: The statistics of compaction function

 We are now finally in the position of implementing the over-threshold condition for the integral in $g_r$.
 Conversely to the case of finding a local maximum for the compaction function, the threshold value is in general non-local, i.e. it depends on the profile realization of $g_r$ at all smoothing scales.
 Thus, the number of peaks we would look for is the subset of $n_{peaks\cap max}$ such that, for any possible smoothing scale configuration {\it with the same peak position and same $r_m$}, the corresponding $g_{r_m}$ is over-threshold.
 Obviously, this would lead to an untreatable computational problem.

-To bypass this issue, previous approaches have considered only the mean $g_r$ profile \cite{muscoger}\footnote{We remind the reader that by chance $g_r$ equate the would be linear over-density \cite{nonlinear}} and thus associated $r_m$ to the location of the compaction function maximum once the mean profile is used.
+To bypass this issue, previous approaches have considered only the mean $g_r$ profile \cite{muscoger}\footnote{We remind the reader that $g_r$ happens to equal the would be linear over-density \cite{nonlinear}} and thus associated $r_m$ to the location of the compaction function maximum once the mean profile is used.
 However, unless all possible realizations of $g_r$ for any smoothing scale $r$ have negligible spread from $\langle g_r\rangle$, this peak counting will be grossly wrong (similar argument are for the statistics in $\zeta$ \cite{yoo}).
 Here we adopt instead a more refined argument already outlined in the introduction:

 Although it is true that the threshold at the maximum of the compaction function depends upon the full $g_r$ profile \cite{ilia}, to a very good approximation, the threshold only depends on the curvature of the compaction function around a maximum $r_m$ \cite{universal}.
 Thus, we could just consider, for any given smoothing scale $r=r_m$, the ensemble of all possible compaction function curvatures and for each one of those associate a threshold.